 The symptoms of MDD can significantly interfere with daily tasks, mood and behavior, and instincts like sleep and appetite.

 To be diagnosed with MDD, you have to experience five or more of the following symptoms at least once per day over the course of 2 weeks:

-- lack of interest in doing most activities, including those you once enjoyed
+- lack of interest in doing most activities, especially those you once enjoyed

 - sleeping too much or too little

-- excessive or inappropriate feelings of guilt or worthlessness
+- excessive or unwanted feelings of guilt or worthlessness

 - difficulty making decisions, thinking, and concentrating

 Researchers don’t know exactly why some people develop MDD, but they believe the following factors may play a role:

 - Stress.
 A stressful life event such as divorce or death of a loved one can trigger the onset of MDD.